arangodb/arangodb/Documentation/DocuBlocks/Rest/Pregel/get_api_control_pregel_history_id.md

-@startDocuBlock get_api_control_pregel_pregel
+@startDocuBlock get_api_control_pregel_history_id
 @brief Get the status of a Pregel execution

-@RESTHEADER{GET /_api/control_pregel/{id}, Get Pregel job execution status, getPregelJob}
+@RESTHEADER{GET /_api/control_pregel/history/{id}, Get the execution statistics of a Pregel job, getPregelJobStatistics}

 @RESTURLPARAMETERS

 @RESTURLPARAM{id,number,required}
-Pregel execution identifier.
+Pregel job identifier.

 @RESTDESCRIPTION
-Returns the current state of the execution, the current global superstep, the runtime, the global aggregator values as well as the number of sent and received messages.
+Returns the current state of the execution, the current global superstep, the runtime, the global aggregator values, as well as the number of sent and received messages.

+The execution statistics are persisted to a system collection and kept until you remove them, whereas the `/_api/control_pregel/{id}` endpoint only keeps the information temporarily in memory.

 @RESTRETURNCODES

 @RESTRETURNCODE{200}
-HTTP 200 is returned in case the job execution ID was valid and the state is returned along with the response.
+is returned if the Pregel job ID is valid and the execution statistics are returned along with the response.

 @RESTREPLYBODY{,object,required,get_api_control_pregel_struct}
 The information about the Pregel job.

 @RESTRETURNCODE{404}
-An HTTP 404 error is returned if no Pregel job with the specified execution number is found or the execution number is invalid.
+is returned if no Pregel job with the specified ID is found or if the ID is invalid.

 @EXAMPLES

 Get the execution status of a Pregel job:

-@EXAMPLE_ARANGOSH_RUN{RestPregelStatusConnectedComponents}
+@EXAMPLE_ARANGOSH_RUN{RestPregelConnectedComponentsStatisticsId}

   var examples = require("@arangodb/graph-examples/example-graph.js");
-  print("3.
+  print("6.
 Creating Pregel graph");
   var graph = examples.loadGraph("connectedComponentsGraph");

   var url = "/_api/control_pregel";